 Hopes for the season

-In terms of hopes for the season, there were some common themes.
+In terms of more general hopes for the season, the themes produced a mix bag.

 A return to normality